Walker-Xin/tutorial/second_year/talk/script.md

 ## Slide 8

 This is the idea of the Euler method.
 I put here a picture of Euler for fun.
-His method is very simple but not very accurate.
+This is perhaps the simplest method that every physics student learns.
+It is simple, but it is not very accurate.

 ## Slide 9